 Article 4 of the Universal Declaration of Human Rights states: “No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all their forms.”
 Not all modern slavery is linked to mass migration, but people trafficking and slavery are booming in a world of lax migration rules.
 In 2017, there were an estimated 40 million slaves worldwide, according to the U.N.
 International Labor Organization and Walk Free Foundation.

-While the Marrakesh agreement might go under the appealing title of the Compact for Safe, Orderly and Regular Migration, there are grave doubts as to how this deal can create anything other than worldwide chaos.We value your comments!
-Please weigh in on our comment section below.
+While the Marrakesh agreement might go under the appealing title of the Compact for Safe, Orderly and Regular Migration, there are grave doubts as to how this deal can create anything other than worldwide chaos.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com